Effects of the kinetic energy in heat for overdamped systems: Introduction

 Another result that breaks the correspondence between underdamped and overdamped systems was obtained by the authors in \cite{paraguassu_heat_2021_2}.
 We have showed that the heat distribution of the free particle in the underdamped case, does not correspond to the heat distribution of the free particle in the overdamped case

 in the limit of large friction, where $\gamma >> m$.
-The absence of the correspondence manifest the necessity of considering the kinetic term.
+The absence of the correspondence manifest the necessity of considering the kinetic energy.

-In this paper, we show that by considering the kinetic term, the correspondence is satisfied between the heat distributions.
-Different from the conclusions in \cite{arold2018heat} our result shows that even in an isothermal process, there is the necessity to consider the kinetic term in order to obtain the correct heat distribution of an overdamped system.
+In this paper, we show that by considering the kinetic energy, the correspondence is satisfied between the heat distributions.
+Different from the conclusions in \cite{arold2018heat} our result shows that even in an isothermal process, there is the necessity to consider the kinetic energy in order to obtain the correct heat distribution of an overdamped system.

-The aim of this paper is to show that the presence of the kinetic term is necessary concerning the thermodynamics of overdamped systems, due to the necessity of a correspondence between the heat distribution of an underdamped system and the corresponding overdamped one.
-We exemplify by calculating explicitly the heat distribution for the free particle case considering the kinetic term.
-The obtained distribution satisfies the correspondence, therefore is the correct one.
-Moreover, we also show the necessary modification in the heat distribution for harmonic and logarithm potentials.
-Both cases serves as illustrations of the changes caused by considering the kinetic term.
+The aim of this paper is to show that the presence of the kinetic energy is necessary concerning the thermodynamics of overdamped systems, due to the necessity of a correspondence between the heat distribution of an underdamped system and the corresponding overdamped one.
+We start by calculating explicitly the correct heat distribution for the free particle case.
+Then, we investigate the differences when the kinetic energy is included for harmonic and logarithm systems.
+We find that there are in general more fluctuations.
+Moreover, since the kinetic energy is more relevant for non-isothermal processes, we also investigate the heat of a free particle subject to an arbitrary protocol, where the only constraint is that the initial and final temperatures are well-defined.

-In section II, we study the free-particle case, In section III and IV, the heat distribution for the harmonic and logarithmic cases are obtained respectively.
-In section V, we present our conclusions and discussions.
+In section II, we review the free-particle case, showing the fundamental differences when including the kinetic energy.
+In section III and IV, the heat distribution for the harmonic and logarithmic cases are obtained respectively, and studied in details its fluctuations by the calculation of the central moments.
+In section V, we study the effect of considering the kinetic energy in a non-isothermal process.
+In section VI, we present our conclusions and discussions.